AslanDevbrat/Programs-vs-Algorithms/Problem 1 Square Root of an Integer/Problem 1_ Square Root of an Integer_explanation.md

 If the square of the mid is greater than the number, then it recurses on **find_floor_sqrt( number, 0, mid-1)**

-In this every time the interval in which square root is to be find got halved henced the O(log(n))
+In this every time the interval in which square root is to be find got halved henced the space and TIme complexity is O(log(n))